paulscottrobson/neo6502-firmware/documents/release/basic.md

 Sprite commands closely resemble the graphics commands.

 They begin with SPRITE \<n\> which sets the working sprite.
 Options include IMAGE \<n\> which sets the image, TO \<x\>,\<y\> which sets the position, FLIP \<n\> which sets the flip to a number (bit 0 is horizontal flip, bit 1 is vertical flip), ANCHOR \<n\> which sets the anchor point and BY \<x\>,\<y\> which sets the position by offset.

 With respect to the latter, this is the position from the TO and is used to do attached sprites e.g. you might write.

-SPRITE 1 IMAGE 2 TO 200,200 SPRITE 2 IMAGE 3 BY 10,10
+`SPRITE 1 IMAGE 2 TO 200,200 SPRITE 2 IMAGE 3 BY 10,10`

 Which will draw Sprite 1 and 200,200 and sprite 2 offset at 210,210.
 It does not offset a sprite from its current position.

 As with Graphics these are not all required.
 It only changes what you specify not all elements are required each time *SPRITE 1 IMAGE 3* is fine.

 SPRITE can also take the single command CLEAR ; this resets all sprites and removes them from the display

 Sprite 0 is used for the turtle sprite, so if the turtle is turned on, then it will adjust its graphic, size to reflect the turtle position.
 If turtle graphics are not used, it can be used like any other.

 ### Implementation notes

 Up to 128 sprites are supported.
 However, sprite drawing is done by the Pico and is not hardware, so more sprites means the system will run slower.

 Additionally, the sprites are currently done with XOR drawing, which causes effects when they overlap.
 This should not be relied on (it may be replaced by a clear/invalidate system at some point), but the actual implementation should not change.

 This is an initial sprite implementation and is quite limited.

 (The plan is to add a feature like the animation languages on STOS and AMOS which effectively run a background script on a sprite)

 ## Sprite Support

 ### =spritex(n) =spritey(n)

 These return the x and y coordinates of the sprites draw position (currently the centre) respectively.

-### = hit(sprite1,sprite2,distance)
+### = hit(sprite#1,sprite#2,distance)

 The hit function is designed to do sprite collision.
 It returns true if the pixel distance between the centre of sprite 1 and the centre of sprite 2 is less than or equal to the distance.

 So if you wanted to move a sprite until it collided with another sprite, assuming both are 32x32, the collision distance would be 32 (the distance from the centre to the edge of both sprites added together), so you could write something like :

-x = 0
+`x = 0`

-repeat
+`repeat`

-x = x + 1: sprite 1 to x,40
+`x = x + 1: sprite 1 to x,40`

-until hit(1,2,32)
+`until hit(1,2,32)`

 In my experience of this the distance needs to be checked experimentally, as it affects the 'feel' of the game ; sometimes you want near exact collision, sometimes it's about getting the correct feel.
 It also depends on the shape and size of the sprites, and how they move.

 I think it's better than a simple box collision test, and more practical than a pixel based collision test which is very processor heavy.

 \newpage

 ## Sound Commands

 The Neo6502 has one sound channel by default, which is a beeper.
 This is channel 0.

 ### Sound